-- Creator: Creator accounts are for users who are posting daily and trying to grow a following.
+- Creator: For users who are posting daily and trying to grow a following.
 The benefits include detailed analytics about your videos, such as viewer demographics.
-You are also able to join the Creator Fund once you receive 10,000 followers, which monetizes your views.
+You can also join the Creator Fund once you receive 10,000 followers and least 100,000 video views in the last 30 days, which monetizes your views.

-- Business: With a business account, you will not be able to join the Creator Fund, but you will still be able to access detailed analytics.
+- Business: For those who want analytics.
+With a business account, you will not be able to join the Creator Fund, but you will still be able to access detailed analytics.
 You’ll be able to add a link in your bio (for your Amazon storefront, for instance), business contact information, have access to unique engagement solutions, performance tracking, and advertising solutions.

 If you want to promote your business or brand, a Business account is your best bet.